Marketing Budget Allocation

 2. Determine budgets

-3. Outline your marketing plan
+3. Outline the marketing plan

 5. Track the progress

-6. Measure return on investment
+6. Measure Return on Investment (ROI)

 Once you determine your goals, you need to determine your budget for a marketing plan.
 Budgets cover a specified period, whether monthly, quarterly, or yearly.